littuoMuXin/sth/articles/2025/foundry-local-preview/README.md

 Foundry Local supports mulitple platforms and programming languates.

-Currently (Oct, 2025), It is in PREVIEW (latest version is 0.8.94).
-Features, approaches, and processes can change or have limited capabilities, before General Availability.
+Currently (Oct, 2025) it is in PREVIEW (latest version is 0.8.94).
+Features, approaches, and processes can change or have limited capabilities, before General Availability (GA).

 ### Functions